 You may worry that renting an RV expensive though.
 Like any vacation though, you can find ways to create a frugal RV trip.

 First, let’s look at what renting an RV actually costs.

 What you can expect to pay will depend on the type of RV, the company, and the location.
-On average, an RV costs $75 -$200 a day for an RV.
+On average, an RV costs $75 -$200 a day to rent.
 Small motorhomes and campervans range from $75 to $150 a night.
-Larger motorhomes, travel trailers, and fifth wheels will cost $125 to $200 a night.
+Larger motorhomes, travel trailers, and fifth wheels will cost $125 to $250 a night.

 The price you should expect to pay is a wide range.
 Plus, each company or individual owner charges different fees.
+This is why you need to make sure to ask all the important questions.
+So before signing a contract make sure to read “17 essential questions to ask when renting an RV.”
+Let’s finish this article first.
 These are the best tips for finding a cheap RV to rent.

 How Much Can You Save Finding a Cheap RV?